-What flux agents you must buy:
+What types of flux should you buy:

 - Rosin flux products are based on refined pinesap.
 Some producers combine different rosin fluxes to deliver the greatest performance of their flux agents.
 Such products flow smoothly (when hot) and they remove oxides faster.
 When rosin flux is liquid it is acid, but when cooling down it gets more solid.
-That’s why consider eliminating the leftovers of rosin flux agents from a PCB as soon as possible, by means of alcohol;
+That’s why consider eliminating the leftovers of rosin flux agents from a PCB as soon as possible, by means of alcohol; I use the 99% alcohol

 - Water-soluble or organic acid flux products.
 Lactic, citric and stearic acids combined with water and isopropyl alcohol are also quite effective for the use of electronics.
 Mainly, because they’re more powerful than rosin-based fluxes.
 It’s easier to clean PCBs after the use of organic flux agents.
 These products are electrically conductive and provide better performance rates;